sassoftware/sas-viya-tuning/README.md

 ## Project Release Information

 As new versions of Viya become available, there is the potential for architectural changes being made within the underlying platform.
 For example, pods may be added or removed within a deployment, pods may be renamed, etc.  Changes of this nature of course have an impact on any corresponding kustomization patches.
 To accomodate these types of changes, each release of this project will be tagged with the Viya cadence(s) it is compatible with.
-When a new cadence becomes available, the tunings in this project are first verified against that release.
+When a new cadence becomes available, the tunings in this project are verified against that release.
 If changes to the kustomization patches are required, a new release will be published and then tagged appropriately.

 **Important:** whenever the tunings in this project are applied to a Viya deployment, you must make sure you are using the appropriate version.
 Follow the instructions in the Getting Started section below to ensure you are referencing the proper version.